 Update your data collection forms.
-These should state in an easy-to-understand language what data is being collected and for what purpose.
-(A full list of what information needs to be presented to a user can be found in GDPR Articles 13 and 14.)
-If your company operates outside of the EU, you should also consider adding the ‘Country of residence’ field, so you could separate your databases if needed.
+These should state in an easy-to-understand language what data is being collected and for what purpose (a full list of what information needs to be presented to a user can be found in Articles 13 and 14 of the GDPR).
+If your company operates outside of the EU, you should also consider adding the “Country of residence” field, so you could separate your databases if needed.

 Update your current database

 It’s advisable to update your database regularly.
 You can do so by sending your customers an email with an option to choose what type of information they want to receive.
 Then it’s more likely your customers won’t unsubscribe altogether.
 Any correspondence should also include an “Unsubscribe” or “Update your preferences button.”

 Also, don’t contact users who have previously unsubscribed.
 It’s prohibited by the Privacy and Electronic Communications Directive.

 In case of a breach, the GDPR requires reporting it within 72 hours (with some exceptions).
 Thus it’s a good idea to prepare a data breach plan and educate your employees on what to do in such circumstances.
 You should consider:

 How your customer-facing employees should respond to customers.

 How you will handle social media channels and will you have enough staff to respond to all messages.